elaine84/ds-edu-tour/README.md

 ## Connector courses

 * Suite of [connector courses](https://data-8.appspot.com/sp16/modules/extra_tabs/render?index=3) are taught in departments across campus and introduce diverse subjects through the lens of data science
-* Spring 2016 connector courses in ethics, cognitive science, geospatial data, probability & statistics, ecology, history, matrices & graphs, computational structures, health & human behavior, smart cities, literature
+* Spring 2016 has 11 connector courses: in ethics, cognitive science, geospatial data, probability & statistics, ecology, history, matrices & graphs, computational structures, health & human behavior, smart cities, literature
+* Nearly all use Jupyter notebooks and the DATA 8 JupyterHub deployment
+* Many connector instructors are new to Python and GitHub

 ## Technical challenges and possible future directions